yshui/runa-adventure/src/introduction.md

 Well, there are a couple of reasons.
 Understanding code, even those written by one's self, is hard.
 Having a written record will help future me understand why certain design decisions are made.

-Also since I don't consider myself an expert at Rust, and _definitely_ not one either at Wayland, I hope other people reading this can point out things I missed and perhaps lead to a better design.
+And since I don't consider myself an expert on Rust, and _definitely_ not one on Wayland either, I hope other people reading this can point out things I missed and perhaps lead to a better design.

 Lastly, it's difficult to remain motivated on a big project like this.
 Knowing there are other people caring about this project would help me a lot.
 How do I gather some attention without something concrete to show?
 Well, I write about it.